Hirak027/ML_project/README.md

-# ML_project
+# Car_price_prediction
+Overview:
-Based on data available predicting the price of car using Regression Model.
+Based on data available training the model for predicting the price of car.
+Then using the Flask app the model is deployed for prediction.